-This audio unit is designed to play commercially pressed 12cm audio compact discs only.
+CD units are designed to play commercially pressed 12 cm (4.75 in) audio compact discs only.
 Due to technical incompatibility, certain recordable and re-recordable compact discs may not function correctly when used in Ford CD players.
-Irregular shaped CDs , CDs with a scratch protection film attached and CDs with homemade paper (adhesive) labels should not be inserted into the CD player.
+Irregular shaped CDs, CDs with a scratch protection film attached, and CDs with homemade paper (adhesive) labels should not be inserted into the CD player.
 The label may peel and cause the CD to become jammed.
-It is recommended that homemade CDs be identified with a permanent marker rather than adhesive labels.
+It is recommended that homemade CDs be identified with permanent felt tip marker rather than adhesive labels.
+Ball point pens may damage CDs.
 Please contact your dealer for further information.